 misrepresent reality (the geocentric model of the Universe is one such

 example).
+The same philosophy applies to computational methods we develop: simple, robust solutions are preferred.
 As with any theoretical work, close

 contact with experimental groups is essential.